nickdba/Retete-culinare/Meniu/coffee/bella-barista/readme.md

 * Filter: 1 Paper Filter, Rinsed⁠
 * Total time: 4:30 out of which 30s stir, 3:30 brew, 30s press

-Resulted in 65g of coffee that was light and citrusy.
+Resulted in 65g of coffee that was light and a bit acidic.

+See all the trials [here](./aurora-blend-trials.md)